MusicConnectionMachine/UnstructuredData/README.md

 - Pulls data from the Common Crawl and simultaneously filters for entities,
 - And then saves the found entities back in the DB and uploads relevant pages into an [Azure](https://azure.microsoft.com) blob storage container.

-This project allows for distributed computing as all task are being handled by an Azure task queue.
+This project allows for distributed computing as all tasks are being handled by an Azure task queue.

 ## Fetch dependencies and compile source